In alphabetical order

 The Access Challenge will work through campaigns, the recruitment of high profile influencers and through quiet advocacy in the focus countries to raise the profile of pneumonia and to catalyze resource mobilization and policy change in order to reduce child pneumonia deaths.
 Resource mobilization will include domestic support in the preparation of investment cases for Global Financing Facility funding and policy change will focus on increasing universal access to prevention tools like immunization, breastfeeding, nutrition and diagnostic and treatment tools.
 A key focus will be on increasing grassroots demand for prevention, diagnostic and treatment tools through mother and caregiver focused campaigns.
 The Access Challenge will identify and engage African leaders to champion action on child pneumonia in the focus countries by working with former President Kikwete, HE Moussa Faki, the leadership of the African Union, the leadership at WHO AFRO, the Organisation of African Ladies against HIV/AIDS (OAFLA), a variety of sports institutions including the Confederation of African Football and other decision-makers and influencers.
 Building on the child pneumonia campaigns already executed in Nigeria with the First Lady, the Access Challenge will develop creative content for both advocacy and social behavior change targets, and assist with dissemination in other focus countries.
 The Access Challenge will focus at the global level on promoting awareness of the current mismatch between the global burden of pneumonia and the small amount of global funding allocated to pneumonia.

-Air Liquide recognizes that the issue of access to medical oxygen in emerging markets is critical for treating such life-threatening conditions as childhood pneumonia and will contribute diligently to help achieve the Coalition’s mission.
-As a leading provider of medical oxygen and with it’s global presence, Air Liquide is committed to closing critical oxygen gaps to end preventable child deaths with sustainable business solutions and innovations.
-Our main objective is to ensure a high-quality, medical oxygen supply for the long term including equipment and services (maintenance, medical and technical, training, logistics etc.) based on validate and replicable processes.
-Medical oxygen needs to be available at every level of the health pyramid in emerging markets.
+Air Liquide recognizes that the issue of access to medical oxygen in emerging markets is critical for treating such life-threatening conditions as pneumonia and will contribute diligently to help achieve the Coalition’s mission.
+As a leading provider of medical oxygen and with its global presence, Air Liquide is committed to closing critical oxygen gaps to end preventable deaths with sustainable business solutions and innovations.
 Air Liquide will strive to offer solutions that meet the needs of hospitals and primary healthcare facilities, especially those serving rural areas.
-We note our continuing efforts in Senegal with our “Access Oxygen” inclusive business project developed by the i-Lab, Air Liquide’s innovation laboratory, in collaboration with the Healthcare teams and the Group’s entity in Senegal.
-Designed on the basis of observations of people’s actual needs, Access Oxygen is an all-in-one healthcare offer that includes the equipment and services needed to use medical oxygen in the treatment of acute communicable and non-communicable diseases in small suburban and rural healthcare centers.
+We note our continuing efforts with our “Access Oxygen” inclusive offer developed in collaboration with our healthcare teams and local partners.
+Designed on the basis of observations of people’s actual needs, Access Oxygen is an all-in-one healthcare offer that includes a kit of oxygen therapy and services (such as training and maintenance) needed to use medical oxygen in the treatment of acute communicable and non-communicable diseases in small suburban and rural healthcare centers.
+The project launched its first pilot in Senegal in 2017, and is now deployed in Kenya, South Africa, and soon the Philippines.
+To date, Access Oxygen has made oxygen available to more than a million people and continues to improve the health systems in these countries.

 ALIMA is committed to meeting humanitarian challenges with new ideas and low-cost solutions designed for patients, including children with suspected pneumonia.
 ALIMA is proud to work with Unitaid to bring better tools such as pulse oximetry to improve the identification of children with pneumonia in West Africa.
 ALIMA’s grant of $US$14.9 million from 2019 to 2022 will test whether pulse oximeters can improve treatment outcomes for children in four countries – Burkina Faso, Guinea, Mali and Niger, incoudign two Every Breath Counts focus countries (Mali and Niger).
 ALIMA will team up with Institut National de la Santé et de la Recherche Médicale (INSERM), Solthis and Terre des Hommes to implement the program.